Tab Software Comparisons¶

 Adjudicator feedback customisation.
 Both Tabbie2 and Tabbycat have built-in adjudicator feedback forms, and allow you to specify the questions on the feedback form.
 Notable differences:

-- Tabbycat can, optionally, automatically incorporate feedback into adjudicator scores using a naive weighted average with the adjudicator test score.
+Tabbycat can, optionally, automatically incorporate feedback into adjudicator scores using a naive weighted average with the adjudicator base score.
 This can be disabled by simply setting feedback weight to zero, as some adjudication cores prefer.
 Tabbie2 has no ability to automatically incorporate feedback.

 (How participants access adjudicator feedback submission is discussed in User identification above.)